jsr6720/jrowe-status-static-website/README.md

 # jsrowe-status-static-website

 James Rowe status website to convey a sense of permanence.
-If I'm not forever; maybe my readme.
+If I'm not forever; maybe my Readme.

-# not me james, but another.
+# Not me James, but another.

 My page was originally a humor site to make fun of cancer, but now I'm using it somewhat tongue-in-cheek.